Blog

 Hyperbaric oxygen therapy (HBOT) is hugely popular today.
 You’ll hear HBOT mentioned on podcasts by athletes and influencers.

-It is.
-In fact, HBOT is FDA-approved to treat 13 medical disorders including wound healing and burns.
-Yet, beyond the FDA-approved list, there are many other conditions that respond well to oxygen therapy.
-One of those conditions is traumatic brain injury (TBI).
+HBOT is FDA-approved to treat 13 medical disorders including wound healing and burns.
+Yet, beyond the FDA-approved list, many other conditions respond well to oxygen therapy.

 Here’s a broad overview of what happens to the brain following an injury:

-Swelling within the skull increases pressure and restricts blood flow in the brain.
-As a result, tissue damage spreads.
-In addition, a brain injury may also affect neurons in the penumbra, reducing their ability to send neural impulses.
+In summary, traumatic brain injury reduces the brain’s ability to heal due to restricted blood flow and tissue damage.
+A brain injury may also affect neurons in the penumbra, reducing their ability to send neural impulses.

 In effect, this neurological damage causes common TBI symptoms like: